dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-11-12-compiling-WT.md

     **Important**: If you are building on an OS X, you should use the ''DYLD_LIBRARY_PATH'' instead of the ''LD_LIBRARY_PATH''.

-    **Important**: If you have your clang compiler installed somewhere other than the default system path, like `/usr/local`, you need to add your installation path to your path variable and the path to LLVM libraries to the LD_LIBRARY_PATH variable in the above configuration script.
-Otherwise, your configure script will complain that it can't find the compiler or the compilation will fail later because of linkage errors.

  3. You are almost ready to build.
 Before you do, you need to make a small change to libtool, which is located in the build_posix directory of your WiredTiger tree.